Communication in the 21st Century - 6th Grade (Semester 1, 2)

-This course builds upon the principles of Introduction to Debate by emphasizing the research component of argumentation, in addition to building on skills such as effective writing of arguments as well as enhancing delivery techniques to persuade audiences and judges in interscholastic competitions.
-Students, typically sophomores, take this course after taking Introduction to Debate, but any student who has the written permission of the instructor may take this course.
-Students in this class primarily focus on Policy Debate.
-Students in Intermediate Debate are required to attend a minimum of three interscholastic competitions per semester.
+This course builds upon the principles of Introduction to Debate by emphasizing the research component of argumentation, in addition to building on skills such as effective writing of arguments as well as enhancing the most effective delivery techniques to persuade audiences and judges in interscholastic competitions.
+Students who complete Introduction to Debate and/or have written permission from the debate staff may take this course.
+Students in this class can focus on any of the formats of Debate in which Greenhill competes.
+Students in Intermediate Debate must attend at least three interscholastic competitions per semester.

 This course, intended for students active in interscholastic competition, covers advanced concepts in Policy Debate.
 Each year the course material changes to correspond to the National High School Debate Resolution.
 This course may be repeated for credit.

-This course examines the practice of contemporary Lincoln-Douglas and World Schools Debate by engaging in a study of the philosophical foundations of many of the major societal issues of the day.
+This course examines the practice of contemporary World Schools Debate by engaging in a study of the topics related to many of the major societal issues of the day.
 The course introduces students to argumentation, persuasion theory, research, and strategy necessary to participate in interscholastic debate.
 The course may be repeated for credit.
 The minimum participation requirement for successful completion of this course is three tournaments per semester.
 Students of all grade levels may take this course with the approval of the Director of Debate.

 One-semester tutorials are available to advanced debate and forensic students in the Upper School.
 Topics are to be jointly proposed in writing by the student and instructor and must be approved by the Director of Debate and the Head of the Upper School.